lochiego/TabBuddy/README.md

 # Pre-work - Tipster

-TabBuddy is a tip calculator application for iOS.
+Tipster is a tip calculator application for iOS.

 Submitted by: Eric Gonzalez